tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ### Chandra-Toueg

-The Chandra–Toueg consensus algorithm, was published by Tushar Deepak Chandra and Sam Toueg in 1996.
+The Chandra–Toueg consensus algorithm was published by Tushar Deepak Chandra and Sam Toueg in 1996.
 It relies on a special node that acts as a failure detector.
 In essence, it pings other nodes to make sure they're still responsive.

 This implies that the detector stays online and that the detector must continuously be made aware when new nodes join the network.